agabor/docs/_includes/common/data.md

 ## Importing Data

-You may import data into your Parse app by using CSV or JSON files.
+You may import data into your MSG app by using CSV or JSON files.
 To create a new class with data from a CSV or JSON file, go to the Data Browser and click the "Import" button on the left hand column.

 The JSON format is an array of objects in our REST format or a JSON object with a `results` that contains an array of objects.
 It must adhere to the [JSON standard](http://json.org/).
 A file containing regular objects could look like: